 Woman in patterned business shirt, smiling.

 Brianna Reid joined the QAO graduate program in 2021.
 She had a productive first year, working on audits for various entities including government departments, a council, a university, government owned corporations, and a hospital and health service.
-Brianna is currently working on our Local government 2021 report.
+Brianna began working on our Local government 2021 report.

 We chatted to Brianna about what a day as a graduate auditor looks like.